21 Non-Toxic Toys Your Toddler Will Love

 Another fab toy for helping your toddler develop their fine motor skills.
 And super for helping them to learn how to concentrate.

-These beautifully created watermelon and apple lacing toys are completely safe and non-toxic
+This beautifully created watermelon lacing toy is completely safe and non-toxic

 Blue Bird Cottage

 This beautiful dolls house is just adorable.
 To be fair, I’d love to play with this!
 Your toddler will have hours of fun using their imagination playing with this delightful house and furniture.

 This one is made from sustainable rubber wood and finished with non-toxic paint.